camunda/camunda-docs/versioned_docs/version-8.6/components/modeler/web-modeler/git-sync.md

    - **Installation ID:** Found in the URL of your GitHub App's installation page.
    - **Client ID:** Found in your GitHub App's settings page.
    - **Private Key:** The contents of the .pem file downloaded from your GitHub App's settings page.
-   - **GitHub repository URL:** The URL of the repository you would like to sync with.
+   - **GitHub repository URL:** The base URL of the repository you would like to sync with.
+It must not contain the `.git` extension nor the path to a folder.
+(Example: https://github.com/camunda/example-repo)
    - **Branch name:** The branch name to use for merging and managing changes.

 3. Click **Save Configuration**.